Antetokounmpo scores 23 in return, Bucks beat Bulls 123-102

+CHICAGO (AP)With an NBA-best 30-5 record, the Milwaukee Bucks are off to a great start.

+Giannis Antetokounmpo, though, is more concerned with the team’s finish this season.

-CHICAGO (AP)Giannis Antetokounmpo had 23 points and 10 rebounds after missing two games with a sore back, and the Milwaukee Bucks pulled away in the second half for a 123-102 victory over the Chicago Bulls on Monday night.
+The reigning MVP had 23 points and 10 rebounds after missing two games with a sore back, and Milwaukee pulled away in the second half for a 123-102 victory over the Chicago Bulls on Monday night.

+”We won 30 games before January; It’s cool, but we can always do better,” Antetokounmpo said. ”We’ve got to keep improving because the goal is to play late in the season.”

-Khris Middleton scored 25 points for the Bucks and Eric Bledsoe had 15 points in 16 minutes after missing the previous eight games with a fractured right leg.
-Milwaukee improved to a league-best 30-5.
+Khris Middleton scored 25 points for the Bucks, and Eric Bledsoe had 15 points in 16 minutes after missing the previous eight games with a fractured right leg.

+”We move way faster with him,” Antetokounmpo said of Bledsoe. ”He’s like a sports car.
+He goes so fast, and we’ve got to follow him.
+It’s always good to have him back.”

 Zach LaVine scored 19 points for Chicago but shot just 7 for 23 from the field.
 Lauri Markkanen and Coby White had 18 points apiece and Wendell Carter Jr. added 10 points and 11 rebounds for the Bulls.